 In the current context, the most durable benefits will result from strengthening the resilience of rural communities.
-Therefore, the proposed activities will focus on 'Recommended adaptation interventions', which includes, clear drainage systems, large canals, and waterways to meet new adaptation requirements for inundation/flooding/saltwater intrusion and controlling vector-borne and waterborne diseases, establishing/renovating medium/small-scale wastewater treatment plants, establishing of filter nets on the outlet of drainage pipes, renovating waterbodies (minor irrigation tanks and embankments), designing and building climate resilient housing and toilets, building sluicegates and embankments to prevent saltwater intrusion, establishing Early Warning System (EWS) for flooding and drought forecasting to reduce disaster risks of vulnerable communities.
+Therefore, the proposed activities will focus on 'Recommended adaptation interventions', which includes, clear drainage systems, large canals, and waterways to meet new adaptation requirements for inundation/flooding/saltwater intrusion and controlling vector-borne and waterborne diseases, establishing/renovating medium/small-scale watewater treatment plants, establishing of filter nets on the outlet of drainage pipes, renovating waterbodies (minor irrigation tanks and embankments), designing and building climate resilient housing and toilets, building sluicegates and embankments to prevent saltwater intrusion, establishing Early Warning System (EWS) for flooding and drought forecasting to reduce disaster risks of vulnerable communities.
 Moreover, the proposed Project intends to work on restoration of mangrove ecosystems and developing Ecosystem-based Adaptation (EbA) management plans.
 Community participation is viewed as a key to success in ecosystem restoration and EbA under the proposed Project.
 IN addition, the Project will explore livelihood diversification options (inland fisheries, fisheries product processing/value addition, seaweed cultivation, mat making and livestock raising etc.) and support the most vulnerable households to support agriculture and inland fishing to Increase income of vulnerable households (including women and youth) with initiation of these livelihoods.
-Moreover, the proposed Project intends to conduct participatory vulnerability/risk assessments to mainstream climate change adaptation, including community-based in community/sub-national/district development plans and promote climate change/disaster resilience in local development plans, build capacity of provincial and sub-national level Government entities and communities on mainstreaming climate change adaptation, and sub-national level Government officials/communities in managing solid waste and wastewater to strengthening of waste collection and existing management systems, training communities in target locations on resilient housing/latrines construction technique, organising communities to manage, monitor and maintain infrastructure investments to ensure sustainability, and sharing knowledge and lessons through documentation of climate resilient actions for increased adaptive capacities.
+Moreover, the proposed Project intends to conduct participatory vulnerability/risk assessments to mainstream climate change adaptation, including community-based in community/sub-national/district development plans and promote climate change/disaster resilience in local development plans, build capacity of provincial and sub-national level Government entities and communities on mainstreaming climate change adaptation, and wastewater to strengthening of waste collection and existing management systems, training commun